psspowers/PssO_CRM_Bolt/docs/OPERATING_AND_SYSTEMS_MANUAL.md

 **Velocity**: Speed of deal progression through pipeline (measured in days per stage, conversion rates).

+**Watts**: Internal gamification points system used to reward user engagement and activity.

 **Win Probability**: Estimated likelihood of closing a deal (percentage, used for weighted pipeline forecasting).

+**Rainmaker**: A user who successfully closes deals and earns Watts based on MW volume.

+**Intel Scout**: A user who actively contributes valuable market intelligence to The Pulse.

+**ME Screen**: Personal performance dashboard showing your Won MW, commission earnings, Watts balance, and pending tasks.

+**Commission Rate**: Amount earned per megawatt of closed deals (typically denominated in THB/MW).

+**Annual Quota**: Target MW volume assigned to each user for the calendar year.

 ---